-Complete Wiring Diagram (Foldout page).
-The complete wiring diagram will assist in locating interrelated circuits i.e., circuits which share common ground circuits, power circuits, etc.
+Harness Diagram (Fold-out page).
+The harness diagram shows the actual harness components.
+It will assist in locating interrelated circuits i.e., circuits which share common ground circuits, power circuits, etc.

 TESTING

 Many people think of electrical testing as connecting electrical test instruments into a circuit and measuring amps, volts and ohms.
 But there is really a lot more.
 In fact using test instruments should be one of the last steps in correcting an electrical problem.